Bat Bugs vs. Bed Bugs

 Bed Bug Bite

-Bed bugs are usually most active at night due to the amount of time people sleep in their beds, providing an easy meal.
-However, if you sleep during the day and not at night then bed bugs will emerge from their hiding spots to feed.
-Bat bugs are not particularly known for specific feeding times, but can come out during the day or night to feed on your blood.
+Bed bugs are usually most active at night due to how long people sleep in their beds, providing an easy meal.
+However, if you sleep during the day and not at night, bed bugs will emerge from their hiding spots to feed.
+Bat bugs are not particularly known for specific feeding times but can come out during the day or night to feed on your blood.

-The most common sign for a bat bug infestation include seeing the pest itself or finding bites on your skin while sleeping.
-Unlike bed bugs, bat bugs will not remain near beds, furniture, or voids close to areas you frequently inhibit.
-Instead, these pests will return to where the previous bat colonies were originally roosting.
+The most common signs of a bat bug infestation include seeing the pest or finding bites on your skin while sleeping.
+Unlike bed bugs, bat bugs will not remain near beds, furniture, or voids close to areas you frequently inhabit.
+Instead, these pests will return to where the previous bat colonies originally roosted.
 Once bitten by a bat bug, your skin may become inflamed, with swollen red marks.
-Sometimes redness, itching, and swelling can occur like bed bugs bites.
+Sometimes, redness, itching, and swelling can occur like bed bug bites.

-Like bat bugs, bed bug bites will also appear as small, red puffy bumps with red marks at the center.
-Bed bug bites will appear as lines or groupings on your neck, arms, back, or trunk of body whereas bat bugs are not known for these patterns.
+Like bat bugs, bed bug bites appear as small, red puffy bumps with red marks at the center.
+They can also appear as lines or groupings on the neck, arms, back, or trunk of the body, whereas bat bugs are not known for these patterns.

-During your search for bed bugs, you can examine your bed or furniture for fecal traces (resemble dried blood with dark red or black coloration) or blood smears.
-Blood smears from bat bugs can be possible, as you could possibly crush them in your sleep or through its travel activity.
+While searching for bed bugs, you can examine your bed or furniture for fecal traces (resembling dried blood with dark red or black coloration) or blood smears.
+Blood smears from bat bugs can be possible, as you could crush them in your sleep or through their travel activity.

 Differences in Treatment